readandprogress/reading.is-a.dev/_posts/Gaming/2023-12-25-why-fire-emblem-engage-is-my-game-of-the-year.md

 But yeah, it is fair to say that I feel slightly jaded by this; it feels unfair to lay the blame on Engages feet just for releasing after a game like Three Houses.
 But nevertheless, let's move on to one of my favorite parts of any Fire Emblem game.

-## The Link Between Story and Gameplay: Your Units!
+## The Link Between Story and Gameplay: Your Units

 ![The Divine One, Alear.](/assets/images/2023-12-25-why-fire-emblem-engage-is-my-game-of-the-year/the-divine-one-alear.webp){: w="400" h="333" {: .left }